A Guide to ESG for SMES

 Social Factors

 The second component of ESG is “S,” which stands for “social responsibility.”
-Companies that score highly on this metric care for their communities and implement fair labour practices.
+Companies that score highly on this metric care for their team and communities.

 Again, SMEs play a vital role in promoting social responsibility.
 The benefits of doing so include: